AntonioIDeTIC/Tau2_USB3_python_interface/README.md

 # Tau2_USB3_python_interface
-This is a python interface of the wic SDK for the USB3 Tau2 module.
+This is a Python interface of the WIC SDK for the USB3 Tau2 module.

 ## 💻 Materials
 The USB3 Tau2 from Workswell was used to test this library.
 The main core has a resolution of 336x256 pixels.